Modelling Physics with DAE

 The course aims at presenting the advantages, inherent difficulties, and future challenges of DAE-based programming languages like Modelica.

-- December 13th.
-Lecture 1: General Introduction [slides]
+- December 9th.
+Lecture 1: General Introduction [Slides]

-- December 13th.
-Lecture 2: Structural Analysis: Index Reduction [slides]
+- December 16th.
+Lecture 2: Structural Analysis: Index Reduction [Slides]

-- December 20th.
-Lecture 3: Numerical Integration of DAEs [slides]
+- January 6th.
+Lecture 3: Numerical Integration of DAEs [Slides]

 - Expected Sections: Introduction, Model, Simulation, Results, Related Work, Conclusion